mclear-teaching-projects/phil871-kant-survey/content/notes/metaphysics-categories-comprehension.md

 the categories, and that we *do* have such cognition, since mathematical cognition preuspposes that we cognize space and time as objects.

-## What is the relation between rational comprehension & categories? {#fn:what-is-the-relation-between-rational-comprehension-and-categories}
+## <span class="section-num">5</span> What is the relation between rational comprehension & categories? {#fn:what-is-the-relation-between-rational-comprehension-and-categories}

 We've seen from the discussion of Kant's critical project that he conceives of reason as a capacity for comprehending something from its